-Natural gas furnaces need sufficient space and airflow to run correctly.
+Natural gas furnaces need enough space and airflow to run correctly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much area should your system really have?
+So how much clearance should your system really have?

-How Much Space Does My Furnace Need?
+How Much Space Will a Furnace Take Up?

 Related: Furnace Service or Furnace Replacement: What to Consider

 You don’t need to think about airflow and ventilation as much if you have a up-to-date, high-efficiency furnace with PVC piping.
-Your unit uses one pipe as an exhaust vent and the other to add air.
+Your furnace uses one pipe as an exhaust vent and the other to add air.

 Keep Combustible Materials Away from Your Furnace

-Although furnace rooms function as laundry and storage space, you should keep yours free of items that could be fire hazards.
+Although furnace rooms are often also used for laundry and storage space, you should keep yours free of clutter that could be fire hazards.

 This includes: